 Like bathroom fans, kitchen fans should be vented to the outdoors.
 This means the hood above your stove should be connected to a vent outside.
 Sometimes, hoods have a simple fan that is not vented to anything, which defeats the purpose.

-Your crawl space is a place that will attract a lot of moisture if not ventilated, especially if you don’t have a cement slab foundation.
-Make sure it is vented, as this space is not one that is often checked for moisture build-up until a mold infestation has already taken hold.
+Your crawl space is a place that will attract a lot of moisture if not ventilated.
+Especially if you don’t have a cement slab foundation.
+Make sure it is vented.
+Because this space is not one that is often checked for moisture.
+Until a build-up of mold has already taken hold.

-Those attic vents in the gables of your home, or below the peaks of your roof, are actually doing quite a bit to eliminate mold via ventilation.
+Those attic vents in the gables of your home, or below the peaks of your roof.
+They are actually doing quite a bit to eliminate mold via ventilation.
 If you don’t have gable vents, make sure your attic has a suitable alternative.